antmicro/ros2-gui-node/examples/kenning-instance-segmentation/README.md

 ## Downloading the demo

-Download all of the dependencies using `repo` tool:
+Download all of the dependencies using the `repo` tool:

 ```bash
 repo init -u git@github.com:antmicro/ros2-gui-node.git -m examples/kenning-instance-segmentation/manifest.xml